ruby-hyperloop/ruby-hyperloop.io/docs/tutorial.md

 class FormattedDiv < React::Component::Base

   param :markdown, type: String
-  param :className, type: String # note class becomes className
+  collect_other_params_as :attributes

   def render
-    div(class: params.className) do # send whatever class is specified on to the outer div div({dangerously_set_inner_HTML: { __html: `marked(#{params.markdown}, {sanitize: true })`}})
+    div(attributes) do # send whatever class is specified on to the outer div div({dangerously_set_inner_HTML: { __html: `marked(#{params.markdown}, {sanitize: true })`}})
     end
   end
 end
 ```

-<sup><sub>Due to the way React.js deals with class names params, we have to declare our param name as `className` even though we will use `class` when sending the param.  *Expect this to be fixed in a future version*.</sub></sup>

 **Okay** refresh your browser, and login, and things should be looking pretty good.